cloudant-labs/java-cloudant-cache/CONTRIBUTING.md

 Contributing
 =======

-java-cloudant-cache is written in Java and uses gradle as its build tool and the maven central repository for dependencies.
+The java-cloudant-cache project is written in Java and uses gradle as its build tool and the maven central repository for dependencies.

 ## Contributor License Agreement